ePTO: How an electric power take-off works

 21.08.2024

 An electric power take-off (ePTO) is a system that makes it possible to use electrical energy from the battery of an electric vehicle to power additional devices or machines.
-Such systems are often used in commercial vehicles such as trucks, buses or special emergency vehicles that need to operate additional functions such as hydraulic pumps, lifting platforms or other electric tools.
+Such systems are frequently used in commercial vehicles such as trucks, buses or special-purpose vehicles that need to operate additional functions such as hydraulic pumps, lifting platforms or other electrical tools.

 Energy source.

-The ePTO draws its energy from the electric vehicle's high-voltage battery.
-This battery also supplies the vehicle's electric motor with energy for the drive.
-In an ePTO, some of this energy is diverted to power electrical devices that would normally be driven mechanically or hydraulically by the combustion engine.
+The ePTO draws its energy from the high-voltage battery of the electric vehicle.
+This battery also supplies the vehicle's electric motor with energy for propulsion.
+With an ePTO, part of this energy is diverted to operate electrical devices that would normally be powered mechanically or hydraulically by the internal combustion engine.

 The high-voltage battery supplies direct current (DC), which must be converted into alternating current (AC) for most industrial applications.
-An inverter is used here to convert the battery's direct current into alternating current, which can then be used to operate electrical devices.
+This is where an inverter comes in, which converts the direct current from the battery into alternating current, which can then be used to operate electrical devices.
 Depending on the application, the inverter can also raise or lower the voltage to the required level.

-The converted electricity is then passed on to an electric power take-off (ePTO), which drives the auxiliary units.
-This can operate hydraulic pumps, for example, which are necessary for operating cranes or lifting platforms.
-Unlike traditional mechanical power take-offs, which are driven directly by the vehicle's engine, an ePTO works independently of the vehicle's driveline.
+The converted current is then forwarded to an electric power take-off (ePTO), which drives the auxiliary units.
+This can, for example, operate hydraulic pumps that are necessary for operating cranes or lifting platforms.
+Unlike traditional mechanical power take-offs, which are driven directly by the vehicle's engine, an ePTO operates independently of the vehicle's drive train.

 Control and regulation.